 Silicone gel implants feel softer and more natural than saline implants.
 You might compare saline breast implants to a balloon or Ziploc bag filled with water.
-You can equate silicone gel implants to a balloon or Ziploc bag filled with jelly or hair gel.
+Silicone gel implants are equivalent to a balloon or Ziploc bag filled with jelly or hair gel.

 What do implants feel like once they're inside the body?

-You might equate the feel of your implants to how they felt when you were a teenager.
+Think back to how your breasts felt when you were a teenager.
 Saline breast implants feel firm (both inside and outside the body), while silicone gel breast implants feel softer and more natural.

 Do breast implants get hard?

 No, the implants themselves do not get hard.
-However, in the event that capsular contracture occurs (when scar tissue forms around the implant), your breasts will feel firm.
-This is due to the scar capsule shrinking and squeezing the implant, thus making it feel firm.
+However, in the event of capsular contracture (when scar tissue forms around the implant), your breasts will feel firm.
+This is because the scar capsule shrinks and squeezes the implant, thus making it feel firm.
 In actuality, when the implant is removed it feels just as it did when it was placed during the initial surgery.

 Do breast implants have an expiration date?

-No, implants themselves do not have an expiration date, but they also should not be considered lifetime devices either.
-For some women, their implants may last for more than 20 to 30 years; for others, they may only last a few years.
-There is no way to determine how long they will last, and the reasons for their failure could be due to a number of things, including rupture.
+Implants do not have an expiration date, but they are also not lifetime devices either.
+For some women, their implants may last for more than 30 years.
+Others?
+Maybe only a few years.
+There is no way to determine how long they will last, and there a number of reasons why they fail, including rupture.

 Will I be able to breastfeed with implants?

-Most women are able to breastfeed with implants.
-However, keep in mind that some women are never able to breastfeed even without implants, so if you have difficulty, there may be other causes preventing you from being successful.
-Breast implants themselves will not pose any medical threat to your child.
+Most women can breastfeed with implants, however keep in mind that some women are never able to breastfeed even without implants.
+If you have difficulty, there may be other underlying conditions preventing you from doing this.
+Breast implants themselves do not pose any medical threat to your child.